 Coppell TV Repair now offers repair services for the below Sanyo LCD or plasma TV models.
 If you do not see your model on the list, follow this link to search our website as we may be already supporting it too!

-A few weeks ago we fixed a 52'' Sanyo with the problem in the main board for a local customer.
+A few weeks ago we fixed a 52'' Sanyo with a problem in the main board for a local customer.

 The model was DP52449 and the problem was that when you turn it on it would never come up; the LED at the front would stay green for 5-10 seconds , then turn off for a second and then turn back green again for another 5-10 seconds and so on.